reframe-hpc/reframe/README.md

 ## Test library

-The framework comes with an experimental library of tests that users can either run them from the command line directly or extend them and fine tune them for their systems.
+The framework comes with an experimental library of tests that users can either run from the command line directly or extend and fine tune them for their systems.
 See [here](https://reframe-hpc.readthedocs.io/en/stable/hpctestlib.html) for more details.

 ## Public test repositories